Mike D'Antoni: Denver Nuggets (1997–1999)

 D'Antoni's first NBA coaching job was with the Denver Nuggets in 1997–98 as the club's director of player personnel.
 He also did some broadcasting work with TNT that season.
 The next year, he became the Nuggets' head coach, but was fired after a poor performance during the lockout-shortened 1998–99 season.

 Portland Trail Blazers (2000–2001)

-D'Antoni then became a scout for San Antonio Spurs during the 1999–2000 season.
+D'Antoni then became a scout for the San Antonio Spurs during the 1999–2000 season.
 He was also an assistant for the Portland Trail Blazers in 2000–01.

 Return to Benetton (2001–2002)

 In 2001, D'Antoni returned to Italy for a second stint as the coach of Benetton Treviso.
-In his one season back in Europe, he led Treviso to a 28–8 regular season record in the Italian League, an Italian League championship, and to a 2002 Euroleague Final Four appearance, coaching a team filled with many former NBA stars.
+In his one-season back in Europe, he led Treviso to a 28–8 regular season record in the Italian League, an Italian League championship, and to a 2002 Euroleague Final Four appearance, coaching a team filled with many former NBA stars.